mirisuzanne/mia/content/code/mozdev/css-is-weird.md

   data=media,
   caption='CSS is for documents, and also for apps, on a universally accessible web.'
 ) }}

+CSS is the design language of the web -- one of three core web languages -- but it also seems to be the most contentious and often perplexing.
+It’s too easy and too hard,
+too fragile and too resilient.

 This is a young platform, and all the core languages are growing fast, with CSS advancing leaps and bounds over the last few years,